 - 1 cup yellow onion

 - 2 tablespoons tomato paste

 - Using a large bowl add ground beef, and one Mexican chorizo (ground).

-- Add ground cumin, two tsp. ground black pepper, one tbs.
-Mexican Oregano (dried) Kosher salt, minced mint, and two tbs.
+- Add ground cumin, ancho chili, two tsp. ground black pepper, one tbs.
+Mexican Oregano (dried) Kosher salt, chopped mint, and two tbs.
 Worcestershire sauce.

 - Using your well-washed hands fold all ingredients together until thoroughly incorporated.